-The City is currently obtaining funds through the Federal Emergency Management Agency (FEMA) and California Office of Emergency Services (Cal OES) to repair existing storm infrastructure that was damaged during the February 2017 flood event.
+The City is currently obtaining funds through FEMA and Cal OES to repair existing storm infrastructure that was damaged during the February 2017 flood event.
 These projects are located near Bailey Avenue and Monterey Road and Kelley Park 60 inch storm sewer outfall.
-In addition, the City applied for FEMA Hazardous Mitigation grants that will help improve critical infrastructure located along Coyote Creek, such as Goldenwheel Pump Station and installation of flapgates on storm sewer pipes that discharge into Coyote Creek.
+In addition, the City applied for FEMA Hazardous Mitigation grants that will help improve critical infrastructures located along Coyote Creek, such as Goldenwheel Pump Station and installation of flapgates on storm sewer pipes that discharge into Coyote Creek.
 These two projects will provide additional protection to sensitive areas along Coyote Creek in case of flood.
 Currently, the City is awaiting for a determination of approval from Cal OES for these two projects.